 Vacation leave shall be accrued from each eligible full-time or part-time employee's date of hire.
 Employees shall be entitled to use accrued vacation leave upon completion of two (2) full pay periods of continuous service.
 Use of Vacation shall be limited to those hours that were accrued as of the prior pay period, and vacation cannot be used in the pay period in which it is earned.
 Upon termination of an employee's employment, for any cause, the employee shall be paid for any unused vacation hours accumulated, up to the maximum amount permitted to be accumulated.
-No employee in this bargaining unit shall receive any payment in lieu of vacation while remaining a County employee.
+Except as provided for in Article 7, Section 1, nNo employee in this Unit shall receive any payment in lieu of vacation while remaining a County employee.